On the modern web, having a website is only half the battle.

 One of Webflow’s handier features is that you automatically get a staging domain for every website you make: a subdomain version of your site on webflow.io.

 It’s an exact copy of your website, on a different URL, that you don’t actually direct people to.
 And that first clause—“an exact copy of your website”—is the wonderful and awful thing about it.

-Wonderful, because it lets you play.
-You can try new design patterns and approaches, publish that wacky blog post you’re not totally sure about—whatever.
+Wonderful, because it lets you experiment with new design patterns and approaches, publish that wacky blog post you’re not totally sure about, etc.

 Awful, because as far as Google’s concerned, having the same content on two different URLs is something you’re penalized for when it comes to search rankings.

 Thankfully, you can easily avoid the whole duplicate problem with one click.
 Just toggle “disable subdomain indexing” and you’ll be good to go.

 Okay, so Google Analytics isn’t going to directly improve your on-page SEO.
 But it will give you so much information about your users, traffic sources, and content performance that will help you have a clear view of your site and content performance, identify areas of opportunity, and understand what channels and content are driving users to your site.

-14. Driving organic visitors to your blog posts
+14. Drive organic visitors to your blog posts

 As mentioned earlier, algorithms are constantly changing.
 Gone are the days of keyword stuffing blog posts to game search algorithms.
 Today, SEO is moving towards a more personalized experience.
 That means that while it’s still important to do keyword research and have proper on-page SEO, it’s even more important to understand the fundamentals of what Google actually cares about.
-Simply put, Google really only cares about 3 things:
+Two of the top factors it weighs for rankings are:

 Google wants to show users content from reputable publishers.
 Moz SEO, a popular SEO resource, came up with a way to calculate the authority of a website through what they call “domain authority” (DA).
 In most — but not all — cases, you’ll see that websites with a higher DA rank higher in search results.